AriyoAdedejiUsman/Fraud-Detection-Using-Machine-Learning/README.md

-# Fraud Detection Using Machine Learning
+# Online payment Fraud Detection Using Machine Learning

 This project applies machine learning techniques to detect fraudulent transactions within a financial dataset.
 The model achieves an impressive accuracy of **99.97%**.